 The number of options granted to a consultant in a 12 month period must not exceed 2% of the issued shares of the Issuer from the date of grant.
 Options issued to consultants performing investor relations activities must vest in stages over 12 months with no more than 1/4 of the options vesting in any three month period.
 Share options granted to directors, officers and employees of the Company vest immediately.

-There were no stock options granted nor share-based compensation recorded during the year ended June 30, 2021.
+There were no stock options granted nor share-based compensation recorded during the year ended June 30, 2022 and 2021.

-Notes to Consolidated Financial Statements For the years ended June 30, 2021 and 2020 (Expressed in Canadian Dollars, unless otherwise stated)
+Notes to Consolidated Financial Statements For the years ended June 30, 2022 and 2021 (Expressed in Canadian Dollars)